smalldata-industries/starling/faq.md

 ### How can I contibute to Starling?

 There are many ways to contribute to to Starling.
-You can get involved on GitHub by [submitting bugs](https://github.com/filecoin-project/starling/issues), commentting on issues and [source code changes](https://github.com/filecoin-project/starling/pulls), and improve [this documentation website itself](https://github.com/smalldata-industries/starling-docs).
+You can get involved on GitHub by [submitting bugs](https://github.com/filecoin-project/starling/issues), commenting on issues and [source code changes](https://github.com/filecoin-project/starling/pulls), and improve [this documentation website itself](https://github.com/smalldata-industries/starling-docs).

 ### I found a problem!
 Who do I tell?